On Language

-On Language was a regular column in the weekly New York Times Magazine on the English language discussing popular etymology, new or unusual usages, and other language-related topics.
+On Language is a regular column in the weekly New York Times Magazine on the English language discussing popular etymology, new or unusual usages, and other language-related topics.
 The inaugural column was published on February 18, 1979 and it was a regular popular feature.
 Many of the columns were collected in books.

 Columnist and journalist William Safire was one of the most frequent contributors from the inception of the column until Safire's death in 2009.
 He wrote the inaugural On Language column in 1979. starting it with the greeting: "How do you do.
 This is a new column about language."
 In more than 30 years, he contributed more than 1300 installments to the column.